phil-blain/CICE-Consortium-About-Us-wiki/Git-Workflow-Guidance.md

       git pull --rebase origin branchname

 A pull is the same thing as a fetch and a merge.
-There are many cases where it’s better to do a fetch, review the changes (git diff), and then do a merge.
+There are some cases where it may be better to do a fetch, review the changes (git diff), and then do a merge.
 So

       git pull origin branchname